analogueorm/analogue/readme.md

 ### Version 2.1

 - Package is now framework agnostic.
-- Now support any Class that implements Mappable interface.
+- Now support any plain object that implements Mappable interface.
 - Introducing a MappableTrait for quick implementation.
-- Store/Delete methods now accept a Collection as argument.
+- Store/Delete methods now accept a array and collections as argument.
 - EntityMap are now autodected when in the same namespace as the entity.

 ### Version 2.0